 Our human bodies are wired with emotions.
 We will experience the emotions of fear and worry, but growing in faith teaches how to stand firm.
 Growing in faith helps us to stay in the present as we turn our attention to Christ rather than be overwhelmed by circumstances.

 Faith Decisions that Help with Anxiety and Worry:

 Anxiety and worry feed off our fear of loss and our desire for control.
-Let anxiety intensify your God.
+Let anxiety intensify your dependence on God.
 Each of these decisions are ways of seeking God, ways of running to Father.